bnjmnrsh/Toast/readme.md

 ## What's this about [↑](#table-of-contents)

-`Toast.js` is a flexible utility to create and manage browser toast type notifications, with basic accessibility baked in.
-It offers a range of configuration options including custom classes, autohide, and more.
+`Toast.js` is a flexible utility to create and manage browser toast-type notifications, with basic accessibility baked in.
+It offers a range of configuration options, including custom classes, autohide, and more.

  ---